 While getting in a wonderful workout, you will also get to admire some of Tampa’s most stately homes on one side, while enjoying prime skyline and waterfront views on the other.
 If you can get yourself out of bed early enough, you may just see a manatee or dolphin!
 It also never hurts to get out there before the heat reaches its’ full intensity!

-- Cost: Free (find free parking on the side streets/watch signs) or park in the metered lot by the Gasparilla pirate boat (just 50 cents an hour).
+- Cost: Free (find free parking on the side streets/watch signs) or park in the metered lot by the Gasparilla pirate boat.

 - Address: 320 Bayshore Blvd.
 Tampa, FL 33606

 - Best time to go: Early winter (milder temps plus a lower chance of rain).